mstoodle/jekyll-now/_posts/2019-08-21-BuildingJitBuilderWithCMake.md

 how you can use JitBuilder from C++.
 The simplest one is called `Simple.cpp` which creates a function at run time that just returns the integer 3.
 One of the more complicated examples dynamically compiles and runs the Mandelbrot program.
-It's not that I think people would want to compile Mandelbrot dynmamically rather than statically or that it confers some advantage to do it dynamically: these are just code samples to show how the API works and how it can be used to compile not just trivial code examples.
+It's not that I think people would want to compile Mandelbrot dynamically rather than statically or that it confers some advantage to do it dynamically: these are just code samples to show how the API works and how it can be used to compile not just trivial code examples.
 There is a `Makefile` in the `jitbuilder/release/cpp` directory that shows you how to link the code